 The Beagle is a small hound, developed primarily for hunting hare and rabbit, by scent and were followed on foot by the huntsmen.

-Beagles were hunted in packs of twelve to twenty four or more hounds, or in hunting terminology, six to twelve couples.
+Beagles were hunted in packs of 12 to 24 or more hounds, or in hunting terminology, 6 to 12 couples.
 Beagling was considered to be sport.

 The Beagle was never hunted to supplement his master’s food table.
 He was therefore a dog belonging to the gentry.
 The Hunt Master took great pride in his pack and placed particular importance on the “levelness” of his pack, that is the uniformity to size, hunting ability, colour and voice.
 It is well documented that the average heights of packs ranged from 10 inches 25/26 cm through to 16 inches 40/41 cm.

 Why a variation of 6 inches (15cms)?